meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 71
 ---
-Your security team scanned some Terraform workspaces and found secrets stored in a plaintext in state files.How can you protect sensitive data stored in Terraform state files?
+Your security team scanned some Terraform workspaces and found secrets stored in a plaintext in state files.
+How can you protect sensitive data stored in Terraform state files?

 - A. Delete the state file every time you run Terraform
 - B. Store the state in an encrypted backend